apollographql/apollo-link-rest/designs/initial.md

 ### Arguments

-- fetch: an implementation of `fetch` (see the http-link for api / warnings)
+- fetch: an optional implementation of `fetch` (see the http-link for api / warnings).
+Will use global if found
 - fieldNameNormalizer: a function that takes the response field name and turns into a GraphQL compliant name,for instance "MyFieldName:IsGreat" => myFieldNameIsGreat
 - endpoint: a root endpoint to apply routes to: i.e. api.example.com/v1
 - batch: a boolean to batch possible calls together (not inital version requirement!)